jbericat/mongodb-university/mongodb_dba_path.md

 ```

+Here’s what each part of the connection string does:

+- mongodb+srv://: Specifies that you are connecting to a MongoDB Atlas cluster using the DNS seed list connection format.
+- myAtlasDBUser:myatlas-001: The username and password for your MongoDB database.
+- myatlasclusteredu.7so1q.mongodb.net: The hostname of your MongoDB Atlas cluster.
+- sample_analytics: The database you’re connecting to.
+- ?appName=config-mongosh: Specifies that the application name is "config-mongosh."

+**Use of appName**

+Setting appName can be helpful in these cases:

+- **Diagnostics:** When you monitor or diagnose your MongoDB instance, the appName appears in the server logs, which makes it easier to identify which application or connection is responsible for specific actions.
+- **Connection Pooling:** If you have multiple applications connecting to the same database, using distinct appName values allows you to track resource usage and connection pooling for each application independently.
+- **Logging and Metrics:** MongoDB Atlas, for example, can display metrics per appName, helping you analyze the behavior of different clients.

 #### 3.1.3.
 Common modifiers, helpers and methods for the mongosh

 `modifiers` are parameters we can include when running the mongosh command: